 Sierra Discovery Trail is a 0.8 mile loop trail located near Alta, California that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible from December until May.
+The trail is primarily used for hiking and walking and is best used from December until May.
 Dogs are also able to use this trail.

 easy interpretive trail, waterfall The PG & E Sierra Discovery Trail loop is an interesting, and easy interpretive trail, explaining the geology and ecology of the Bear Valley and the Sierra Nevada.
 The trail starts out as pavement crossing a bridge over the Bear River.
 To get to 12 ft.
 Bear River Falls, go left here (now on a dirt trail) and you'll see the falls shortly on your left.
 After seeing the waterfall, continue on the loop trail back around to the parking lot.
 Although mostly dirt, the trail is suitable for wheelchairs with some help (but note, it is easier to go right on the loop trail after crossing the bridge).
 For more info, see my <a href="http://www.waterfallswest.com/ca-bear-river-falls.html"website</a.